Takuba Task Force: The Italian participation

-The deployment of Italian forces to Takuba began in March 2021 and will reach the IOC (Initial Operationnal Capability) before September, according to the Italian minister Lorenzo Guerini.
+The deployment of Italian forces to Takuba began in March 2021 and will reach the IOC (Initial Operational Capability) before September, according to the Italian minister Lorenzo Guerini.
 They are based in Gao and Menaka and will perform mainly recon and MEDEVAC tasks.
 This is essential for Takuba in order to be independent from Barkhane.
 A total of 8 helicopters are coming with the Italian troops.
 4 of which are transport and the others are A129 Mangusta attack helicopters.
 The engagement limit has been upgraded, from 200 to 250 troops and from 20 to 44 vehicles for the 2021-2022 period.
 This means that, on average, 150 soldiers will be on the ground.

 The estimated expenses for the mission are 49 million euros.
-Costing, per month, 1,2 million euros for the personnel and 1,4 millions euros for operating cost.
+Costing, per month, 1,2 million euros for the personnel and 1,4 million euros for operating cost.
 In addition to that, the investments and deployments expenses are estimated to be 23 million euros.

 The Italian government is also planning to expense the mission from 2022.